Montreal Airbnb Market Analysis 2025: Short Term Rental Data & Vacation Rental Statistics in Quebec, Canada

 Understanding Airbnb License Requirements & STR Laws in Montreal (2025)

-Yes, Montreal, Quebec, Canada enforces high STR regulations.
-Obtaining a license and ensuring compliance is almost certainly required according to current 2025 STR laws.
+With 13% of listings showing registration in 2025, understanding potential Airbnb license requirements is crucial in Montreal.
 Always verify the latest short term rental regulations and Airbnb license requirements directly with local government authorities for Montreal to ensure full compliance before hosting.

 Top Performing Airbnb Properties in Montreal (2025)